 An SDT differs from a subpoena for witness testimony in that the response sought from the subpoenaed individual comes in the form of physical items, most commonly documents or business records.

-For example, in a case involving insurance fraud, the prosecution or the defense might wish to examine the insurer's claim file related to the transactions which form the basis for the charges.
+For example, in a case involving insurance fraud, the prosecution or the defense might wish to examine the insurer's claim file related to the transactions that form the basis for the charges.

-The attorney for either party would issue an SDT to the legal department of the insurer requesting specific records.
+The attorney for either party would issue a subpoena duces tecum (SDT) to the legal department of the insurer, requesting specific records.
 The subpoenaed party will then send the responsive documents to the court along with a certification from the custodian of records.

 Court Review of Subpoenaed Documents